-- How to write SaaS content that actually drives business results (i.e. actual leads and product signups from readers).
+- Writing SaaS content that actually drives business results (i.e. actual leads and product signups from readers).

-- The mistakes in writing SaaS content that produces minimal business value.
+- Identifying mistakes when writing SaaS content that produces minimal business value.

-So, whether you’re interested in hiring a SaaS content writer, or you want to become a better SaaS content writer yourself, this post will teach you the mistakes to avoid and how to produce content that drives leads and signups for a SaaS business.
+So, whether you’re interested in hiring a SaaS content writer, or you want to become a better SaaS content writer yourself, this post will teach you the mistakes to avoid and how to produce content that drives leads and signups.

 Specifically, we’ll share:

 - Examples and links to related articles that demonstrate how the various steps of our process are done in practice

 Before we wrap up, we’ll also share opportunities to learn more about our strategy and process in our course, work with us as a content writer, or hire our content marketing agency to produce content for you.

 Now, let’s begin by covering the biggest issues we see in how most SaaS companies and writers produce SaaS content.

 Key Problems with the Typical Approach to SaaS Content Writing